Q: Can I nominate someone who is no longer living, in memory of his or her work?

 Q: When will I be notified if my nominee is chosen as a finalist?

-A: Finalists will be notified no later than mid-January.
+A: Finalists will be notified in late January.

 Q: When and where will the award recipients be recognized?